Skip to main content

 The City may impose some restrictions on, and may even exclude, a service animal if:

-In considering whether an assistance animal poses a direct threat to the health or safety of others, the City will make an individualized assessment based on reasonable judgment, current medical knowledge, or the best objective evidence to determine:
+In considering whether a service animal poses a direct threat to the health or safety of others, the City will make an individualized assessment based on reasonable judgment, current medical knowledge, or the best objective evidence to determine:

 Service Animals in Training